-- grease griddle or skillet with oil.
+- Grease griddle or skillet with oil.
 Drop ladles full of batter, a scant 1/4 cup each, onto hot griddle.
-Cook 3 to 4 minutes until small bubbles begin to form on top, then flip.
-Cook on the other side 1 to 2 minutes until cooked through.
+Cook for 3 to 4 minutes until small bubbles begin to form on top, then flip.
+Cook on the other side for 1 to 2 minutes until cooked through.

-- Serve warm with your favorite pancake toppings.
+- Serve warm with your favourite pancake toppings.

 Because the batter is more delicate than traditional pancake batter, it’s important to make smaller pancakes (1/4 cup) so you can flip them easily.

-I added cut up strawberries to my batter for additional flavor.
+I added cut up strawberries to my batter for additional flavour.
 Any type of berry will work or they are just as good plain.

 All in all our sleepover with our Type 1 Diabetic grandson went very well.
 We are much more confident in our ability to properly care for his medical needs daily when he is with us.
 Our daughter is more confident in our abilities as well, which means we can have more sleepovers in the future.